5 Documentation of Health Assessment Findings

 The same rules apply but the medium has changed from paper to computer:

 In today’s health care environment, all the information in the prior guide must also be applied to electronic health records management.
-The following video by the Oncology Nursing Society discusses the value of electronic health records:

 The EHR for each patient contains a great deal of information.
 The most frequent pieces of information that nurses access include the following: